spc476/a09/README.txt

 		Tells the assembler where the DP (direct page) is in memory.

+  Warnings are printed for conditions that aren't exactly errors, but can be potential problems.
+The defined warnings are:

+	W0001

+		The label exceeds 63 characters and is thus, truncated internally.

+	W0002

+	        The label wasn't referenced by any other code.
+And if the label is not referenced, why have the label in the first place?
+It could also mean an unused variable whose removal could save some space.

+	W0003

+		A value that is outside the range of -16 to 15 is being forced to a 5-bit range by the use of '<<'.

+	W0004

+		A value that is outside the range of -127 to 255 is being forced to an 8-bit range by the use of '<'.

+	W0005

+		An address value can use the direct addressing mode but is using the extended addressing mode.
+The use '<' can be used to force a direct addressing mode.

+	W0006

+		The default value of an index offset can fit in an 8-bit range and the use of '<' might be warranted.

+	W0007

+		The default value of an index offset can fit in a 5-bit range and the use of '<<' might be warranted.

+	W0008

+		The mixing of 8-bit and 16-bit registers in an EXG or TFR instruction was found.
+This is undefined by Motorola, but is a warning instead of an error because of code in the wild that might rely upon implementation behavior.

+	W0009

+		The offset for a 16-bit branch instruction is inside the range for an 8-bit branch instruction.

+	W0010

+		A local label was found before a non-local label was used.
+		The resulting label will be used, but there is no way to reference it when the next non-local label is defined.
+		Perhaps this could be an error.

+	W0011

+		The 6809 indirect indexing addressing mode does not support 5-bit offsets, and therefore, an 8-bit offset is being used.

+	W0012

+		A branch instruction other than BRN (or LBRN) is pointing to the next instruction in the program.

+	W0013

+		A label named 'A', 'B' or 'D' was used.
+This could be an issue for the index addressing mode where the A, B or D register can be used as an index.

+	W0014

+		Self-modifying code was possibly detected.
+This is only issued if using the test backend, and even then, only if the code with the potential problem is actually run.

+	W0015

+		A failed unit test.
+This is only issued if using the test backend.

+	W0016

+		A write to memory that appears with a .TRON and .TROFF directives.
+This is only issued if using the test backend.

+  Individual warnings can be supressed by using the appropritate command line option.

+  There are four possible backends (or formats) the assembler supports.
+They are:

+	bin	binary backend

+		The resulting output is a memory image.

+	rsdos	Radio Shack TRS-80 Color Computer format

+		The resulting output can be loaded by Color Basic using the CLOADM or LOADM BASIC command.

+	srec	Motorola S-Record output

+		A text format.

+	test	The unit test backend.

   The following command line options are supported:

 	-n Wxxxx[,Wyyyy...]